iarna/fetch-fic/README.md

 ```
 Usage: fetch-fic <fic(s)> [options] Options:
   --xf_user            value of your xf_user cookie
+  --cache        fetch from the network even if we have it cached
+  --network      allow network access; when false, cache-misses are errors
+  --conurrency   maximum number of chapters/images/etc to fetch at a time

 <fic(s)> - The `.fic.toml` file(s) you want to get epubs for.
 You'll get
 one epub for each `.fic.toml`.
 Epubs are fetch in sequence, not in